 Furnaces have to revolve through the complete circle to hit the temperature reading on the thermostat.
 Why does my furnace keep shutting off?
-If your furnace has a faulty component and doesn’t go through the whole cycle, it will stop halfway or quarterly, forcing the unit to turn on and off repetitively.
+If your furnace has a faulty component and doesn’t go through the whole cycle, it will stop halfway or quarterly.
+It will force the unit to turn on and off repetitively.

-If the furnace continually turns on and off, it will take more hours to raise your indoor room’s temperature to the desired levels, meaning more energy consumption and higher bills.
+If the furnace continually turns on and off, it will take more hours to raise your indoor room’s temperature to the desired levels.
+It means more energy consumption and higher bills.

 What’s My Furnace’s Cycle Like?

 The first step to unmask the reason for your furnace to shut on and off repeatedly is to understand its cycle.
 The furnace cycle begins when you enter the temperature on the thermostat and then on the system.
 Once the thermostat sends the information to the furnace, the burner will start its magic of burning the natural gas to produce flames.

 The heat exchanger will then transfer the heat to the air in your furnace.
 The hot air will then be pushed to your home’s ducting system by the blower fan.

 As the hot air is transferred to the home indoors, the return vents will collect back cold air from your home, introducing it to the burner to complete the cycle.
 If the furnace fails to fulfill any of the processes, the cycle won’t be complete, and so it will turn off and on repeatedly.

 Different internal and external forces cause the furnace not to complete its cycle.
 Not completing the cycle means the system won’t heat your home, and if it does, it will take almost forever, translating to increased utility bills.
 The following are known issues that affect the furnace’s ability to complete the cycle.